torin-k/torin-k.github.io/projects.md

 ***
 ### March 17th: An Interactive Digital Story
-_March 17th_ is a project that mixes computer science and literature, providing a new take on the classic murder mystery.
-This HTML/CSS/JS story takes readers through the night of March 17th and the murderous Entright family, leading them through a series of riddles to reach the end.
-The digital format and presentation provide unique advantages, making the story far more interactive and user-centered.
+_March 17th_ is a project that mixes some web technologies with literature, providing a new (and in my opinion pretty cool!) take on the classic murder mystery.
+This story takes readers through the night of March 17th and the murderous Entright family, leading them through a series of riddles to reach the end.
+I thought the digital format and presentation would make the story fun and interactive, as opposed to a typical murder mystery.
 Effectively, _March 17th_ transforms the murder mystery from a retrospective, passively read narrative to an actively engaging, conclusion-driven experience – instead of reading about a detective figuring out the crime, the reader figures out the crime themselves.

 * * *
 ### Iliac Vein Compression Model (2019-2020)